google/WebFundamentals/src/content/en/updates/posts/2016/04/intersectionobserver.md

 });
 {% endhighlight %}

-# iframe magic
+# iframe Magic
 `IntersectionObservers` were designed specifically with ads services and social network widgets in mind, which frequently use iframes and could benefit from knowing whether they are in view.
 If an iframe observes one of its elements, both scrolling the iframe as well as scrolling the window *containing the iframe* will trigger the callback at the appropriate times.
 For the latter case, however, `rootBounds` will be set to `null` to avoid leaking data across origins.

-# What is IntersectionObserver *not* about?
+# What is IntersectionObserver *Not* About?
 Something to keep in mind is that `IntersectionObservers` are intentionally neither pixel perfect nor low latency.
 Using them to implement endeavours like scroll-dependent animations are bound to fail, as the data will be – strictly speaking – out of date by the time you’ll get to use it.
 The [explainer](https://github.com/WICG/IntersectionObserver/blob/gh-pages/explainer.md) has more details about the original use cases for `IntersectionObserver`.

-# How much work can I do in the callback?
+# How Much Work Can I Do in the Callback?
 Short’n’Sweet: Spending too much time in the callback will make your app lag – all the common practices apply.

-# Go forth and intersect thy elements
+# Go Forth and Intersect thy Elements
 The browser support for `IntersectionObservers` is still fairly slim, so it won’t work everywhere right off the bat just yet.
 In the meantime, a polyfill is being worked on in the [WICG’s repository](https://github.com/WICG/IntersectionObserver).
 Obviously, you won’t get the performance benefits using that polyfill that a native implementation would give you.